-The third fact digs deeper into fact two and by doing so generalizes the event studies of Argentina and the U.K. shown above, to our entire panel of countries, by showing that the interest rate differential component of the UIP premium in emerging markets is more volatile and strongly correlated with local risk factors.
+The third fact shows that the interest rate differential component of the UIP premium in emerging markets is more volatile and strongly correlated with local risk factors.
 The average correlation between UIP premium and the interest rate differential in emerging markets registers a statistically significant 70%, while the same correlation is statistically could not be differentiated from zero for advanced economies.
 Interestingly, for advanced economies, the correlation between the UIP premium and the expected changes in the exchange rates component (the ER term in the above equation) is 93%.
-Our third fact suggests that the key to understanding endogenous UIP premium in emerging markets is the fluctuations in interest rate differentials, whereas for advanced economies this requires an understanding of the expectation formation for the future exchange rates.

 This finding does not imply that expectations of exchange rates are not important for the UIP premium of emerging markets.
 On the contrary, our fourth fact reveals that both local and global risk factors influence exchange rate expectations in emerging markets and expectations of exchange rates are good predictors of actual exchange rate movements in emerging markets.
 Combining third and fourth facts, we show that the predictive power of local and global risk factors on the expectations of exchange rates, in turn, also predicts the interest rate differentials in emerging markets.
 Our interpretation of this result is similar to the asset pricing literature, that is when perceived asset risk is high, the return to invest in that asset is high (e.g. Pflueger, Siriwardane and Sunderam (2020)).
-As a result, the interest rate differential picks up expected currency risk in emerging markets.
+As a result, the interest rate differential that is highly correlates with the UIP wedge picks up expected currency risk in emerging markets.